-BP22 aims to recognise the challenging environment in which our customers continue to operate, as we contend with the impacts of the COVID-19 pandemic.
-As in Business Plan 2021 (BP21), we have worked to present a plan which provides stability and value for the CDSP services and focuses on the investment areas that our customers have told us are important, which are required to sustain the CDSP services and/or which deliver industry change.
-We have maintained and, in some cases, exceeded the financial promises made through BP21, with BP22 Totex for 2022/23 now forecast to be £4.6m lower (£83.2m in BP21 vs £78.6m in BP22).
-Figure 01 below shows the totex values for the current and three year plan period.
+Our 2022 Business Plan (BP22) aims to recognise the challenging environment in which our customers continue to operate, as we contend with the impacts of the COVID-19 pandemic.
+As in our 2021 Business Plan (BP21), we have worked to present a plan which provides stability and value for money for the CDSP services and focuses on the investment areas that our customers have told us are important, which are required to sustain the CDSP services and/or which deliver industry change.
+We have maintained and, in some cases, exceeded the financial promises made through BP21, with BP22 Totex for 2022/23 now forecast to be £4.8m lower (£83.2m in BP21 vs £78.4m in BP22).
+Figure 01 shows the Totex values for the current and three year plan period.